Full name: Republic of Malta

 There is a strong manufacturing sector for products like electronics and pharmaceuticals, and the manufacturing sector has more than 250 foreign-owned, export-oriented enterprises.
 Film production is another significant industry.
 The Maltese government introduced financial incentives for filmmakers in 2005, and currently foreign productions can get up to 27% back on spending incurred.

 Ahead of its entry to the EU, the Maltese Government pursued a policy of gradual economic liberalisation and privatisation, taking steps to shift the emphasis from reliance on direct government intervention and control to policy regimes that allow a greater role for markets.
-In 2007 the government sold off its 40% stake in ‘MaltaPost’, and by 2010, Malta had managed to privatise its telecommunications, postal services, shipyards and shipbuilding.
+By 2010, Malta had privatised its telecommunications, postal services, shipyards and shipbuilding.

 Malta has managed to maintain a relatively low unemployment rate of less than 4%, mainly because of constant economic growth and by policies encouraging continuous training for the labour force.
 Malta ranks high on global inward foreign direct investment comparisons and is among the top twenty countries most likely to sustain economic growth.
 Malta didn’t suffer in the same way as other jurisdictions during the Eurozone crisis, because of low debt and sound banking.